chipsalliance/aib-phy-hardware/i3d/README.md

 i3d-phy-hardware
 ==================

-This is the [Chisel](https://www.chisel-lang.org) generator for the I3D PHY RTL.
+This is the [Chisel](https://www.chisel-lang.org) generator for the I3D (formerly AIB-3D) PHY RTL.
 Technology-specific cells are not included in this generator; they must be added as a mixin.

 ## Usage